-Figure 10: The function that reorders the located subquery tree type node in the subquery tree.
+The reorderAlg function iterates on the subquery tree, which is located in the subquery tree list, and restructures this tree (see Fig. 10).
+The algorithm first locates the highest 'AND' type node in the subquery tree.
 If this node has left and right children and the left child is 'NOT-OR' type and the right one is 'AND' type, it exchanges the left and right nodes.
-If the children are 'PPQ' or 'AND' type and there is no 'NOT-OR' type node below these children, this subtree is called maximal AND subtree and it is reordered according to fact-base statistics.
-If the children are 'PPQ' or 'AND' type and there is at least one 'NOT-OR' type node below these children are 'PPQ' or 'AND' type and there is at least one 'NOT-OR' type node below these children, the algorithm finds out whether the right child is a maximal AND subtree or not.
+If the children are 'PPQ' or 'AND' type and there is no 'NOT-OR' type node below these children, this subtree is called maximal

+AND subtree and it is reordered according to fact base statistics.
+If the children are 'PPQ' or 'AND' type and there is at least one 'NOT-OR' type node below these children, the algorithm finds out whether the right child is a maximal AND subtree or not.
 If it is a maximal AND subtree, then it exchanges the right child with the left child.
 If the algorithm locates a maximal AND subtree, it does not recurse because it has already reordered all the nodes in the subtree.
 Otherwise, it recurses.